How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 Fire pits are a great way to add warmth and ambiance to outdoor gatherings, but safety is key when it comes to installing and enjoying them.

-5. Don’t overload the fire pit: Be careful not to overload the fire pit with excess wood or fuel, as this can create a larger flame and increase the risk of sparks and embers.
+5. Don’t overload the fire pit: Be careful not to overload the fire pit with an excess of wood or fuel, as this can create a larger flame and increase the risk of sparks and embers.

 6. Keep children and pets away: Keep children and pets away from the fire pit to prevent accidents and injuries.

-8. Inspect gas lines and burners: If you have a gas fire pit, regularly assess the gas lines, burners, connections, hoses and fittings to ensure they are firm, secure and clean.
+8. Inspect gas lines and burners: If you have a gas fire pit, regularly assess the gas lines, burners, connections, hoses, and fittings to ensure they are firm, secure, and clean.

 9. Consult professionals: Call in the experts such as a local licensed contractor or National Fireplace Institute (NFI) certified professional to inspect your fire pit and gas supply once a year.